pimsmath/onlinecourses2020/content/courses/ergodic-theory/index.md

  - Graduate Real Analysis
 ---
 #### Registration
-This course will run between April and June of 2021, and is not yet open for registration.
-Registration details will be posted here when they are available and will be required by February 15th, 2021.
+This course will run between **March 29th and June 6th of 2021**, and is *now open for registration*.
+Please note that this course is shared between the University of Washington and the University of Victoria. **Canadian students wishing to register for credit under the WDA should use the details above for the course at the University of Victoria.** Please note that for some sites students must register at least 6 weeks before the course start date, for this course that deadline is **February 15th, 2021**.

 #### Reference texts
  * Ergodic Theory by Karl Petersen